HuskyGameDev/2023f-team6/README.md

 ![image](https://github.com/HuskyGameDev/2023f-team6/assets/143441535/38439b9a-5edf-4a2c-b2b8-9000c1262454)
 ![image](https://github.com/HuskyGameDev/2023f-team6/assets/143441535/152b1096-f8d0-4f57-9830-9967635c5158)

-While the game is an endless wave game, there are achievements and skills to unlock.
+While the game is an endless wave game, there are achievements, characters, towers and etc to unlock.
 There is also a "final" boss that can be defeated when certain requirments are met.
-There are many towers to unlock and two of the characters are locked at the start.
-The skills are also unlocked through the achievments.
-The skills help to unlock other achievments and help progress further in the game.